Saravanars07/Marks-Percentage/README.md

 ```

 ***Customization***

-Pass Mark:
+ 1.Pass Mark:<br>
   Change the value of pass_mark in the new version to set a different passing threshold.

-Grading Scheme:
+2.Grading Scheme:<br>
   Adjust the if-elif-else grading logic as needed.

 ***Notes***
-Input validation is not included; enter only valid integer marks.
+ - Input validation is not included; enter only valid integer marks.

-You can further enhance the script to handle non-integer or negative inputs.
+ - You can further enhance the script to handle non-integer or negative inputs.